ElectricVisions/website/posts/draft-process-over-magic-beyond-vibe-coding-notes.md

 tags: ai vibe coding notes

-# Process over Magic: Beyond Vibe Coding - Notes
+# Process over Magic: Beyond Vibe Coding - Book Notes

+I bought this [book](https://pragprog.com/titles/ubaidev/process-over-magic-beyond-vibe-coding/) from Pragmatic Programmers.

 It's a short book (100 or so pages) with video content as well.
 I actually like short books.
 Less fluff, more stuff, as they say.
 Some of the tips are